jcolinhill/pyilc/README.md

 # Basic usage

-To run `pyilc`, a `.yaml` input file is required. `pyilc` is run by running the `main.py` file using python with this input file as an argument:
+To run `pyilc`, a `yaml` input file is required. `pyilc` is run by running the `main.py` file using python with this input file as an argument:
 ```
-python pyilc/main.py sample_input.yaml
+python pyilc/main.py sample_input.yml
 ```

-We have included a sample input file `pyilc_input_example_general.yaml`, which serves as documentation of the different input options.
+We have included a sample input file `pyilc_input_example_general.yml`, which serves as documentation of the different input options.
 The main ones are described here.

 We go into detail about the input and output structure below.
-In general, an input file will contain a list of input frequency maps on which the NILC is to be performed, along with a path specifying what directory the output should be saved in and a prefix and suffix to save the products with.
-The output products that are saved are the needlet coefficients of the input maps; the covariance and inverse covariance matrices; and the ILC maps (and ILC weights if requested in the input file).
+In general, an input file will contain a list of input frequency maps on which the NILC is to be performed, along with a path specifying what directory the output should be saved in and a prefix and suffix with which to save the products.
+The output products that are saved are the needlet coefficients of the input maps, the (maps of) covariance and inverse frequency-frequency covariance matrices, and the ILC maps (and ILC weights if requested in the input file).
 Before performing NILC, the code will check whether these products already exist in the specified output directory with the specified **prefix** (in the case of the input needlet coefficients and the covariance and inverse covariance matrices) and the specified **prefix AND suffix** (in the case of the weights and final ILC map):
 * If the map or weights exist, the code will not compute anything as the products already exist.
 * If the covariance/inverse covariance matrices exist, the code will load these and use these to compute the final ILC weights and map, then save the weights/map with the specified **prefix AND suffix**.
 * If no covariance products exist, the code will compute these, save them with the specified **prefix**, then use them to compute the weights and map and save them with the specified **prefix AND suffix**.

-As the covariance matrix computation/inversion is often the costliest step in performing a NILC, this allows several versions of ILC maps (different deprojections, SEDs, etc...) to be computed with the same input without recomputing the covariances.
+As the covariance matrix computation/inversion is often the most computationally expensive step in performing NILC, this allows several versions of ILC maps (different deprojections, SEDs, etc.) to be computed with the same input without recomputing the covariances.

 ## Input structure